ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    The physical topology of the reference network is shown in
    {{fig-reference-network}}.
-   It represents an OTN network composed of three transport network domains which provide connectivity services to an IP customer network through nine access links:
+   It represents an OTN network composed of three transport network domains that provide connectivity services to an IP customer network through nine access links:

 ~~~~